tdulcet/Distributed-Computing-Scripts/README.md

 Thanks to Ernst W. Mayer for helping test and for providing feedback on the Mlucas install script.

 Thanks to Isaac Terrell for providing the needed PRP proof files to test the proof file uploading feature.

+Thanks to [Tyler Busby](https://github.com/brubsby) for updating the PrimeNet program to support mfaktc/mfakto and getting assignments and reporting results to mersenne.ca for exponents above the PrimeNet limit of 1G.